 Montag's teenaged neighbor.
 She is unlike anyone Montag has met before.
 She has no interest in the violent, thrill-seeking pastimes of her peers.
 She prefers to walk, engage in conversation, observe the natural world, and observe people.
 Her questioning, free spirit starts Montag thinking about his own life and his place in society.

 The Fahrenheit 451 quotes below are all either spoken by Clarisse McClellan or refer to Clarisse McClellan.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Simon & Schuster edition of Fahrenheit 451 published in 2013.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of Fahrenheit 451 published in 2013.).